ibexa/documentation-developer/docs/update_and_migration/migrate_to_ibexa_dxp/migrating_from_ez_publish.md

 The specific incompatibilities

-The specific changes that will be migrated and are incompatible with legacy are:
+The specific changes that are migrated and are incompatible with legacy are:

 - XmlText fields have been replaced with a new [RichText](richtextfield.md) field
 - Page field (ezflow) has been replaced by the [LandingPage](pagefield.md) field, and is now provided by our commercial product [eZ Platform Enterprise Edition](http://ezstudio.com/)